Connect with your exact customers

 For those that are used to doing in-person feedback sessions, it’s best to start with interviews over a web conferencing platform, such as UserTesting’s Live Conversation, as they allow you to have real-time conversation over video.
 Interviewers can interact with customers using verbal and non-verbal queues, ask follow up questions, probe, and see their reactions—just as they would in-person.
 Some tips for before, during, and after your session:

 You can still get rich feedback from your customers without speaking to them 1:1 and in real-time.
 Self-guided customer feedback is a great way to reach your customers when it is convenient for them, and it adds efficiency to the team’s workflow and processes, as the sessions are completed while they are focused on other priorities.
-For example, 80% of UserTesting’s self-guided sessions fill within two hours.
+For example, 80% of UserTesting’s self-guided sessions fill within a few hours.
 If you’re newer to self-guided, recording customer feedback, here are a few tips to get started:

 When gathering customer feedback remotely, teams lose the opportunity to observe in a co-located group session.
 While this can be a challenge, there are several ways to consume insights via remote technologies: